Becoming a Fellow

 Why become an ATSA Fellow?

-Being a Fellow in ATSA is an honorary designation that was newly created by the ATSA Membership Committee and the Executive Board to recognize ATSA members who have demonstrated allegiance to their profession and a strong commitment to the ongoing work of the Association.
+Being a Fellow of ATSA is an honorary designation that was created by the ATSA Membership Committee and the Executive Board to recognize ATSA members who have demonstrated allegiance to their profession and a strong commitment to the ongoing work of the Association.
 A Fellow of ATSA goes “above and beyond” in regard to their dedication and contribution to ATSA.
-Most members who pursue Fellow status will likely perceive it as an enhancement to their professional credentials.
-Fellows are recognized by their colleagues in ATSA as a member of a select group.
+The ATSA Fellow designation is an enhancement to their professional credentials and is recognized by their colleagues in ATSA as a member of a select group, comprised of an esteemed 5% of ATSA membership.

 Fellow applications require review and approval by the ATSA Membership Committee and Executive Board.
-All newly appointed Fellows will be publicly recognized in the ATSA Forum and at the ATSA Membership Meeting and Luncheon which is held every year at the ATSA Annual Research and Treatment Conference.
+All newly appointed Fellows will be publicly recognized in the ATSA Forum and at the 2023 ATSA Conference.
 Fellows receive a Fellow certificate that they can display with pride in their office, and can use the initials ATSAF after their professional name to indicate ATSA Fellow status.

 What are the requirements to become an ATSA Fellow?

-- Not less than seven consecutive years as a Member or Associate Member of ATSA (Years spent as Affiliate and Student Members do not count toward the Fellow requirement.)
+- Not less than seven consecutive years as an ATSA Clinical, ATSA Member or previous Clinical Associate or Research Associate Member of ATSA.
+(Years spent as current Associate, Affiliate, and Student Members do not count toward the Fellow requirement.)

 - Two letters supporting your submission or nomination must be received from current members of ATSA describing your dedication and strong commitment to ATSA, and why you should become a member of this select group.
 Letters should explain how the applicant rises to the level of Fellow, distinguishing them from a routine member of ATSA.
 Letters should be emailed to firstname.lastname@example.org.